tuyen-vuduc/mapbox-ios-binding/README.md

 ## License

-Mapbox binding library for iOS itself is released under the MIT license.
+Mapbox binding library for iOS itself is released under the 3-Clause BSD license.
 See [LICENSE](./LICENSE) for details.

 This license doesn't override and/or replace [the licence from Mapbox](./artifacts/LICENSE.md).